fleetdm/fleet/docs/Deploy/deploy-on-render.md

 This private service will run MySQL, our database, so let’s give it a fitting name, something like “fleet-mysql”.

-We’re also going to need to set up some environment variables and a disk to mount.
-Expand “Advanced” and enter the following:
+We’re going to need to set up some environment variables.
+Enter the following in the "Environment Variables" section:

 ### Environment Variables